Free shipping · Ships in 2 business days · Midwife-curated

 Cozy grip socks

 Hospital floors are cold, and they're slippery — and at some point you'll want to be up: swaying, leaning, walking the hall, finding the position your body is asking for.
 These socks keep your feet warm in coral-fleece softness and grip the floor so you can move without worrying.
-Cold feet quietly tell your body it isn't safe to relax; warm ones help it let go.
+Cold feet are a hard thing to relax around.
+Warm ones are one less thing tugging at your attention.
 It's a humble thing to pack, and it's almost always the thing people are most grateful for in the moment.

 For walking the halls and swaying through early labor.